bvbohnen/X3_Customizer/Documentation.md

       * ship_types:
         - List of ship types to allow variants for, eg. 'SG_SH_M1'.
 Note that M0 and TM are not allowed since they do not have flags in the job entries.
 Default includes all ship types possible.
       * variant_types:
         - List of variant types to allow.
 Variant names are given as strings.
-The default list is: ['vanguard', 'sentinel', 'raider', 'hauler', 'super freighter', 'tanker', 'tanker xl', 'super freighter xl'] The 'miner' variant is supported but omitted from the defaults.
+The default list is: ['vanguard', 'sentinel', 'raider', 'hauler', 'super freighter', 'tanker', 'tanker xl', 'super freighter xl'].
+The 'miner' variant is supported but omitted from the defaults.

  * Adjust_Job_Count